kleo/wifite-openwrt/README.md

 # Modified Wifite for WiFi Pineapple NANO + TETRA

 ## Getting Started

 SSH to your Pineapple.
-Download/launch the INSTALL.sh script to install Wifite. sdcard required
+Download/launch the INSTALL.sh script to install Wifite.

 ### Installing